1M50RRY/socket-keylogger/README.md

 - Outputs data in console
 # Client
 - Hooks user's keyboard
-- Sends every click to server with active window data
+- Sends every entered string to server with the information about active window data